Rotator Cuff Exercises

 Scapular Stabilisation Exercises

 Rotator cuff exercises are rarely effective in isolation.
-You should have your scapular stability assessed and undertake scapular stabilisation exercises to address any deficiencies.
+To address any deficiencies, you should have your scapular stability assessed and undertake scapular stabilisation exercises.
 Your physiotherapist will prescribe appropriate exercises following your scapulohumeral rhythm assessment.
 You should seek the professional advice of an experienced shoulder physiotherapist to have your shoulder accurately assessed and managed.

 Common Shoulder Pain & Injury Conditions